Indie, revisited

 Ronnie Joice / Littl’ans, photography by Hedi Slimane, 2006

-Bringing Hedi Slimane‘s SS07 Dior Homme to its grand finale – and subsequently the designer’s time at the French fashion house (this was his penultimate collection for the French maison) – was Ronnie Joice of 00s UK indie band, Littl’ans.
+Bringing Hedi Slimane‘s SS07 Dior Homme to its grand finale – and subsequently the designer’s time at the French fashion house (this was his penultimate collection for the maison) – was Ronnie Joice of 00s UK indie band, Littl’ans.
 Wearing crystal-studded, full-size angel wings and rattling his signature tambourine as he swayed down the runway, Joice became an enduring image of Slimane’s agenda-defining tenure at Dior.
 Karl Lagerfeld said Joice’s ‘tambourine angel’ (as Slimane affectionately referred to him) made him cry, while his heavenly silhouette was front-page fashion news across the world.

 A self-proclaimed chancer, Joice was a Littl’ans fan before frontman Andrew Aveling brought him on stage one gig and, enamoured by Joice’s vivacious energy, invited him into the band as a tambourine-shaking, effervescent talisman.
 Tours with Pete Doherty‘s Babyshambles followed, as did police raids, exploding gas canisters, cancelled tours and a 2005 sell-out gig at London’s iconic 100 Club supporting Babyshambles.
 Hedi Slimane was in the crowd that night photographing the show, and saw something in Joice’s visceral dancing, who, spinning in poetic anarchy, smashed his many beaded necklaces across amps and into the audience as the band played.
 From there, Slimane asked Littl’ans to soundtrack his SS07 Dior Homme show, and gave Joice the emblematic closing role.